FPZKryddan/kraisd/README.md

 # Kraisd

 Kraisd is a Stable Diffusion Web UI made for personal educational purposes.
 It currently supports text-to-image generation and basic configuration settings.
+Public [Demo](https://fpzkryddan.github.io/kraisd/) of the frontend is available here, the backend is not hosted so no requests can be made!
 ![image](https://github.com/user-attachments/assets/5660e051-6547-4a12-95b6-d643a84533f0)